928632593/928632593./index.md

 1. **Value Investing**: I focus on finding quality companies that are undervalued by the market and gaining capital appreciation through long-term holding.
 2. **Risk Diversification**: I diversify my investments across multiple sectors and asset classes to reduce the risk of volatility in a single market or industry.
-3. Macroeconomic Analysis: Before making an investment decision, I first consider global macroeconomic changes and understand their potential impact on various types of assets.
+3. **Macroeconomic Analysis**: Before making an investment decision, I first consider global macroeconomic changes and understand their potential impact on various types of assets.
-4. Solid returns: I pursue long-term solid returns, not short-term speculation.
+4. **Solid returns**: I pursue long-term solid returns, not short-term speculation.

 As a beginner in finance, I gradually realized the importance of financial statements.
 Although it was not easy for me to read these reports at first, through repeated study and research, I found that they can clearly reflect a company's operating conditions and market performance.